spellsharp/amfoss-tasks/introspection/README.md

 How would you contribute back to the club?
     I'm not very familiar with how the club works, but as long as I can learn new stuff while competing with others I'm happy to contribute however I can.
-As a fresher the best way I can contribute is by improving my skills and hope to be of much more help later.
+As a fresher the best way I can contribute is by improving my skills and hoping to be of much more help later.
-    Of course once I'm at a satisfactory level, I hope to be like you guys who are willing teach freshers like me.
+    Of course, once I'm at a satisfactory level, I hope to be like you guys who are willing teach freshers like me.

 Do you have any feedback on the selection process?